bvberkum/docutils-ext/ReadMe.rst

       :tests: 2 OK

-      Abandoned while I do get enough insight into the rSt parser machinery.
+      Abandoned while I do get more insight into the rSt parser machinery.

     dev_form